HarishHary/blink/docs/internals/plugin-runtime.md

 - `MaxDeploymentProcs + 1` covers the process count and the two routing groups a batch can split into.
 A caller declaring no `MaxBatchSize` gets the widest fan-out allowed.
 - Callers request `min(share, Application.CallBudget)`; a deployment declaring more spends the rest over further calls.
 Raising batch size or concurrency requires passing both.
 - Budgets bound concurrent calls, not batch pieces: an oversized batch is cut under the transport limit and run through a bounded pool, so pieces can outnumber capacity while live invocations do not.
-- `ProcessBudget` (see Deployment manager) bounds subprocesses instead, sized from CPUs. [concurrency-knobs.md](concurrency-knobs.md) tabulates every knob that moves call counts.
+- `ProcessBudget` (see Deployment manager) bounds subprocesses instead, sized from CPUs and memory. [concurrency-knobs.md](concurrency-knobs.md) tabulates every knob that moves call counts.

 ## Runtime supervisor